LieberInstitute/PTHS_mouse/README.md

 JHPCE path: `/users/bphan/tcf4/PTHS_mouse`

 ## Globus
 Intermediates and and larger genomic data files generated along the RNA-seq data processing pipelines for this paper are deposited on Globus.
-These Globus would contain the files that would be referenced in the GitHub Rscripts pointing to files within , `/dcl01/lieber/ajaffe/Brady/philpot`, and .
+These Globus would contain the files that would be referenced in the GitHub Rscripts.
 To access Globus, a user would have to [make a Globus ID](https://www.globusid.org/create) and [follow instructions](https://docs.globus.org/how-to/get-started/) to grab these data.
-Below are a brief description of the file types for various aggregates of data.
-The Globus links are provided below for different datasets and main file objects.
+Below are descriptions of the general file types for various subsets of data both orignally published in `Phan, Bohlen et al.` and referenced from other studies.
 The contents of each Globus roughly contains roughly the following:

 - raw sequencing files within the `FASTQ` folder
 - FastQC reports for each corresponding set of sequencing file with the `FastQC` folder